almond-bongbong/react-swipe-deck/README.md

 - **Swipe Left**: Dislike the content.
 - **Swipe Right**: Like the content.
-- **Click on Buttons**: Use the thumbs up or thumbs down buttons for feedback.

 ## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License

 ## ⭐️ Show Your Support